kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 No changes?
 Confused?

 Now go back to the shell window where you ran `rackup` and press Ctrl-C to stop Rack.
-Then type `rackup -p $PORT -o $IP` again (for Cloud9), and once it is running, go back to your browser tab with your app and refresh the page.
+Then type `rackup` again, and once it is running, go back to your browser tab with your app and refresh the page.
 This time it should work.

 What this shows you is that if you modify your app while it's running,